Skip to main content

 • Today, more and more people are searching for cost-effective yet curb-appealing ways to lower their energy bills and reduce their impact on the environment.

-• According to National Association of Home Builders (NAHB) 72% of the next generation of home buyers indicated that water-efficient home features are essential or desirable.
+• According to National Association of Home Builders (NAHB), 72% of the next generation of home buyers indicated that water-efficient home features are essential or desirable.

 • FFL yards often have increased curb appeal, which can lead to higher home values.
 In addition to requiring less water, fertilizer, pesticides, and usually less maintenance, FFL landscapes offer many other benefits